Aims and Topic

 Diversity of regional research cultures in the global science systems

-Organized and chaired by Dr. Stephan Stahlschmidt
+Organised and chaired by Dr. Stephan Stahlschmidt & Clemens Blümel (both DZHW)

 The world of science is now more globalized than ever.
-The sciences have become more international and international exchange is considered normal, or even perceived as a quality criteria.
+The sciences have become more international and international exchange is considered normal, or even perceived as a quality criterion.
 Yet the rising geopolitical conflicts and their effects on the world of science have shown us that the local conditions for research, for example the freedom to choose research topics, vary substantially.

 While we — particularly in the western world — have millions of publications at our fingertips, we still don't know much about the global variation in what researchers think about their work and how they perceive the conditions of their scientific activities.
 Since surveys and studies about researchers’ perceptions focus predominately on Europe, North America and Asia, little is known about the conditions for scientific work and scientific knowledge production in the countries of the Global South.